d3pendent/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

 should be edited (command="edit") or created (command="new"), and sets this as init data to the DataCompiler.
 The controller also knows that it should render a full database record and not only parts of it, so it uses the :php:`TcaDatabaseRecord` data provider group to trigger all data providers relevant for this case.
-By calling :php:`->compile()` on this data group, all providers configured for this group are called after each other, and :php:`formData` ends up with a huge array of data record details.
+By calling :php:`->compile()` on this data group, all providers configured for this group are called one after the other, and :php:`formData` ends up with a huge array of data record details.